iai-callgrind/iai-callgrind/docs/src/installation/iai_callgrind.md

-# Iai-Callgrind
+# Gungraun

-Iai-Callgrind is divided into the library `iai-callgrind` and the benchmark runner `iai-callgrind-runner`.
+Gungraun is divided into the library `iai-callgrind` and the benchmark runner `iai-callgrind-runner`.

 ## Installation of the library

-To start with Iai-Callgrind, add the following to your `Cargo.toml` file:
+To start with Gungraun, add the following to your `Cargo.toml` file:

 ```toml
 [dev-dependencies]